-Course repetitions: If you take a course that you have previously passed and can be applied to your current declared program of study, the repeated course will not be considered eligible for Title IV aid.
-A student may receive Title IV aid for a repeated course if the student has never passed the course.
-You may repeat a course and receive financial aid if you initially received a grade of F, NC, or W. There are programs that require higher standards for certain courses; please see a financial aid advisor to determine the status of specific repeat courses.
+Course repetitions: A student may receive Title IV aid for a repeated course if the student has never passed the course.
+You may repeat a course and receive financial aid if you initially received a grade of F, NC, or W. There are programs that require higher standards for certain courses; please see an advisor to determine the status of specific repeat courses.
 The repeatability regulations apply to all courses, whether or not a student received financial aid funds.
 Grades for prior attempts are excluded when calculating the qualitative component (GPA).

 Example: Student earned an ‘D’ in MAT 151, but repeated the course and earned an ‘A’.
 The grade of ‘A’ will be used in the GPA calculation.